alex-clinton/cv-project-webpage/index.md

 # 1. Introduction

 Digital writing has experienced a significant surge in popularity among students, academics, and business professionals, thanks to the data processing capabilities of tablets and the enhanced precision of styluses.
 Utilizing tablets for note-taking allows users to effortlessly organize, share, and search their notes, with the latter function making use of optical character recognition (OCR) technology.
 OCR models harness tools from computer vision and machine learning, including convolutional neural networks and vision transformers.
-However, there exists an intriguing outlier amidst this digital revolution – Thomas Zeng.
+However, these inovations are no match for the writing of Thomas Zeng.

 <div class="container">
 <img src="assets/images/thomas_notability.png" width="300"/>
 <figcaption> Notability fails to recognizing Thomas's hand writting. </figcaption>
 </div>

 Thomas relies on his iPad and the popular app Notability for note management.
 However, his exceptionally messy handwriting poses a unique challenge: Notability's built-in OCR model struggles to decipher his notes, rendering them unsearchable.
 This issue extends beyond Notability; even sophisticated OCR models falter in deciphering Thomas's handwriting.
-While handwriting recognition is generally considered a solved problem, we contend that our situation presents a greater challenge due to its lack of clarity – even humans find it difficult to decipher Thomas's writing.
+While handwriting recognition is generally considered a solved problem, we contend that our task is even more difficult as humans struggle to decipher Thomas's writing.

-As good friends, we took it upon ourselves to address this dilemma.
-Our project's primary objective became clear: to develop a model capable of accurately recognizing Thomas's handwriting.
+Being the good friends we are, we took it upon ourselves to address this dilemma.
+Our project's primary objective is to develop a model capable of accurately recognizing Thomas's handwriting.
 More broadly, we aim to design a handwriting recognition system that surpasses human capabilities.
-To achieve this ambitious goal, we explored five distinct approaches in building such a model.
+Towards this goal, we explored five distinct approaches in building such a model.

 # 2. Preliminaries